 Preheat the oven to 350°F. Line a 12-cup muffin tin with cupcake liners.

 Why the mixture of different flours?
 Adding in cake flour will make the final texture more tender and fluffier than if you used only all-purpose flour.
 You can certainly use just all-purpose flour, if cake flour is unavailable.

 In a separate medium bowl, whisk the egg slightly.
 Add the granulated sugar and continue whisking until a thick paste forms.
 This will take about 30 seconds to get a runny, thick paste.

 Add the melted unsalted butter and whisk until incorporated.
-Be sure your butter is cooled enough before adding, or else it might end up curdling the egg!
+Be sure your butter has cooled enough before adding it, or else it might end up curdling the egg!

 Step 3 – Add Blueberries to Dry Ingredients